jackalope-code/desktop-apps/README.md

 * cd into project directory and install (see above)
 * cargo test

+# Bugs from tests
+* Write is bugged with eof write.
+Eof shouldn't take anything into the buffer... it should just append.

 # Active To-Do
 * Add quadruple write test case and fix bug (try writing hello and it breaks after two times)
 * CLI args and parsing